 4. What will the school do to support my child?
 Who will be involved?

 This very much depends on what your child’s needs are.
 In many cases, the teacher may only need to differentiate the curriculum to allow your child to access what is being taught, or they may offer a little extra support either in class or in a small intervention group (run by a Teaching Assistant under the direction of the teacher).
 Sometimes we might use an adult volunteer eg: to hear your child read more frequently.
 Again, this would be under the direction of the class teacher.
-Some children will need the additional support of either a SEND plan or an Educational Health and Care Plan (EHCP) which has targets for your child to achieve, The SEND plan is drawn up by the class teacher together with the SENDCO.
-SEND plans are reviewed twice yearly and copies are sent home to parents along with a copy of the child's views.
-Copies of the child's targets are kept in their literacy and numeracy books which allows them to have ownership over them.
-Sometimes, the school seeks the advice and support of an outside agency to help identify exactly what your child’s needs are and how best to meet them - this is done in consultation and with the permission of parents.
+Some children will need the additional support of either an Individual Education plan (IEP) or an Educational Health and Care Plan (EHCP) which has targets for your child to achieve, The IEP is drawn up by the class teacher together with the SENDCO.
+IEPs are reviewed termly and copies are sent home to parents.
+Sometimes, the school seeks the advice and support of an outside agency to help identify exactly what your child’s needs are and how best to meet them - this is done in consultation with and with the permission of parents.
 If your child already has identified Special Educational Needs, then the school will have good information which will help us to support your child.
 If it is felt that your child is in need of an EHCP, this is drawn up in consultation with a number of outside agencies such as Education Psychologists, specialist behaviour teams, ASET, speech therapists etc and must be approved by the SEND division of North Lincs Council.